Simultaneous All-versus-Nothing Refutation of Local Realism and Noncontextuality by a Single System: INTRODUCTION

-Although quantum mechanics (QM) is by far the most successful physical theory, its counterintuitive nature still causes a conceptual obstacle to understanding its foundations.
-Among those early efforts on quantum foundations, Einstein, Podolsky, and Rosen (EPR) discovered one of the most famous paradoxes \cite{einstein1935can} in physics: Under the presumption of local realism, a maximally entangled two-party system seemingly allows one to infer definite values of complementary variables (e.g., position and momentum) by using perfect correlations, thus contradicting QM.
-The EPR paradox motivated various hidden variable theories.
-Strikingly, two major theorems, Bell's theorem \cite{bell1964physics} and the Kochen-Specker (KS) theorem \cite{kochen1967,simon2000,simon2001,cabello2008,yu,context-nature,chenjl}, have been developed to deny hidden variables in QM.
-The former denies local hidden variables (LHV) based on EPR's notion of local realism, while the latter poses a more severe challenge to hidden variables.
-The KS theorem states that it is impossible to assign definite values to each of not all commutative observables in an individual system, known as quantum contextuality.
-This means that even without the locality condition, the value for an observable is dependent on the experimental context, thus negating noncontextual hidden variables (NCHV).
-Klyachko \textit{et al}. also derived inequalities~\cite{Klyachko,Kunjwal} that are valid for NCHV, but violated for individual quantum systems.
+Despite the fact that quantum mechanics (QM) is by far the most successful physical theory, its counterintuitive nature remains a conceptual barrier to understanding its foundations.
+Einstein, Podolsky and Rosen (EPR) discovered one of the physics' most famous paradoxes~\cite{einstein1935can} among those early efforts on quantum foundations: According to the assumption of local realism, a maximally entangled two-party system appears to allow one to infer definite values of complementary variables (e.g., position and momentum) by using perfect correlations, which contradicts QM.
+Several hidden-variable theories were inspired by the EPR paradox.
+To deny hidden variables in QM, two major theorems, Bell's theorem, \cite{bell1964physics} and the Kochen-Specker (KS) theorem \cite{kochen1967,kupczynski2024quantum,simon2000,simon2001,cabello2008,yu,context-nature,chenjl}, have been developed.
+Based on EPR's notion of local realism, the former denies local hidden variables (LHV), whereas the latter poses a more serious challenge to hidden variables.
+The KS theorem states that it is impossible to assign definite values to each of not all commutative observables in an individual system, a phenomenon known as quantum contextuality.
+This means that even in the absence of the locality condition, the value of an observable is dependent on the experimental context, thus ruling out noncontextual hidden variables (NCHV).
+In addition, Klyachko \textit{et al}. derived inequalities~\cite{Klyachko,Kunjwal} that are valid for NCHV, but violated for individual quantum systems.